 While capsulitis is the most common type of ball of foot pain, the following conditions also cause ball of foot pain:

 - Capsulitis is the most common cause of pain under the ball of foot.
 It is simply an inflmmation of the joint at the base of the toes and is usually caused by excessive pressure on this area.

-Neuromas usually cause pain in the forefoot, especially in the area of the 3rd and 4th toes.
-The nature of the pain may be shooting, burning, stabbing, radiating and/or just an odd feeling in the area.
-One of the classic findings is relief of symptoms with removal of shoe and massaging the area.
-More information on Neuroma.
+- Neuroma Neuromas usually cause pain in the forefoot, especially in the area of the 3rd and 4th toes.
+The pain may be shooting, burning, stabbing, radiating or just an “odd” feeling in the area.
+Many patients experience relief of symptoms after they remove their shoe and massage the area.

-The sesamoids are small bones under the first metatarsal head.
-These bones are prone to overuse and inflammation.
-This condition is called sesamoiditis.
-Treatment is focused on removing force from the area and reducing inflammation.
+- Sesamoiditis The sesamoids are small bones under the first metatarsal head and are prone to overuse and inflammation.
+This condition is called sesamoiditis and treatment is focused on removing force from the area and reducing inflammation.

-A callus is a thickening of skin, often found under the ball of the foot.
-It can cause significant pain – much like a having a rock in your shoe.
+- Callus A callus is a thickening of skin, often found under the ball of the foot.
+It can cause significant pain – much like having a rock in your shoe.

-Don’t live with pain under the balls of your feet.
-For the most effective and long-lasting treatment make an appointment to see us in our Seattle office.
+Try these treatments for a couple weeks.
+If you don’t see improvement, contact us for an appointment.
+You don’t have to live with ball-of-foot pain.
+For the most effective and long-lasting treatment, make an appointment to see us in our Seattle office.